Persisting State of Components

 BaseState provides a set of handy property delegates, which make it easy to create properties with default values.
 In addition, delegates track property modifications internally, which helps decrease calling

 It is recommended to create separate classes for a component and its state:

 The implementation of

-PersistentStateComponent needs to be parameterized with the type of state class.
-The state class can either be a separate JavaBean class, or the class implementing
+PersistentStateComponent must be parameterized with the type of state class.
+The state class can either be a separate class, or the class implementing

-In the former case, the state class instance is typically stored as a field in the
+In this case, the state class instance is typically stored as a field in the